-A term which may be often heard within the pensions arena is that of the ‘section 32 buy-out policy’—also sometimes referred to as a section 32 policy or buy-out policy.
-Its name derives from the legislation which originally applied in respect of such policies, namely section 32 of the Finance Act 1981 (FA 1981), and which has now been repealed.
+A term which may be often heard within the pensions arena is that of the ‘section 32 buy-out policy’—also sometimes referred to as a section 32 policy or pension buy-out bond.
+It is a type of buy-out policy whose name derives from the legislation which originally applied in respect of such policies, namely section 32 of the Finance Act 1981 (FA 1981), and which has now been repealed.
+Section 32 buy-out policies were very popular before 1988 (ie before personal pension schemes were introduced).

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.